 When interviewing a candidate with a disability, however, some employers find themselves nervous or uncertain about how to act and what they can ask.
 Below is guidance on navigating the interview process with candidates with disabilities.
 Before conducting an interview, it is important to ensure that your organization’s processes provide for equal job opportunities for applicants with disabilities.
 For example:

-- Ensure that your company’s application and interviewing procedures comply with the Americans with Disabilities Act (ADA), which prohibits asking disability-related questions before a job offer is made.
-However, federal contractors are required to request that applicants voluntarily identify a disability in order comply with regulations related to Section 503 of the Rehabilitation Act.
+- Ensure that your company’s application and interviewing procedures comply with the Americans with Disabilities Act (ADA), which prohibits asking disability-related questions before a job offer is made except in very specific circumstances.
+For example, federal contractors are required to request that applicants voluntarily identify a disability (via a standard form) in order to comply with regulations related to Section 503 of the Rehabilitation Act.
+Such invitations to self-identify may also be permissible when there is a voluntarily adopted affirmative action program to benefit individuals with disabilities.

 - Check that application forms, employment offices and interviewing locations are accessible to people with a variety of disabilities.